rajive/doma/doc/BestPractices.md

 - For service qos profiles, define a *per interface* specific qos profile, eg `User.Service.Requester` and `User.Service.Replier`.
-Interface qos profiles can be further specialized for writers of different ownership strength for certain topics.
+Interface qos profiles can be further specialized--for example, a service interface with ownership strength "High", and another with ownership strength "Low".

-  XML App Creation

 - topic_filter should use a wild card so that the policy applies to the DataReader(s) for the base topic name and a derived content filtered topic.